-6.2.
-Step Increases
+6.2 Step Increases

-6.2.1.
-Regular Employees
+6.2.1 Regular Full-time Employees

-A regular employee shall be required to serve a merit advancement period of twenty-six (26) bi-weekly pay periods on each step of the salary range assigned to the classification of which the employee is an incumbent before becoming eligible for advancement to the next higher step.
-An employee shall not advance to the next higher step until the employee receives the affirmative recommendation from his/her department head and the employee's eligibility for advancement has been verified by the Director of Human Resources.
+A regular full-time employee shall be required to serve a merit advancement period of twenty-six (26) bi-weekly pay periods on each step of the salary range assigned to the classification of which the employee is an incumbent before becoming eligible for advancement to the next higher step.
+An employee shall not advance to the next higher step until the employee receives the affirmative recommendation from their department head and the employee's eligibility for advancement has been verified by the Director of Human Resources.

-An employee shall not advance to the next higher step if his/her overall performance is evaluated as less than satisfactory.
+An employee shall not advance to the next higher step if their overall performance is evaluated as less than satisfactory.
 Nothing in this Memorandum shall be construed to provide that step increases are automatic.

-Advancement within a salary range shall not be made more frequently than once in any period of twenty-six (26) consecutive pay periods nor shall any employee advance more than one step within a salary range at one time except as provided in Section 6.1. above.
+Advancement within a salary range shall not be made more frequently than once in any period of twenty-six (26) consecutive pay periods nor shall any employee advance more than one step within a salary range at one time except as provided in Section 6.1 above.

-6.2.3.
-Eligibility for Step Increases for Part-Time Employees (Non-Healthcare Professionals)
+6.2.2 Eligibility for Step Increases for Part-time and Temporary Employees